ammonlee/homeassistant-smart-vent-controller/zone_controller_integration/COMPLETE.md

-# Zone Controller Integration - Complete Implementation
+# Smart Vent Controller Integration - Complete Implementation

 ## ✅ Implementation Complete

-The Zone Controller integration has been fully implemented as a custom Home Assistant integration.
+The Smart Vent Controller integration has been fully implemented as a custom Home Assistant integration.
 All core functionality from the YAML package has been ported to Python.

 ## What's Included